Atrix256/FalcorPathTracer/readme.md

  * have a function that sets up the scene parameters based on current time, that gets called.
  * write each frame to disk, use ffmpeg or gimp to make results

+* use "captureScreen()" function to write the file?

 * images to show
  * scene without jitter or dof / bokeh
  * add jitter
  * add dof
  * add shaped bokeh

+* images for when explaining how to get good bokeh shots
+ * link to romain guy's tweet?
+ * show when it's in foreground.
+ * show when everythings in background
+ * show a nice final result

 * animations to show:
  * circle around the scene? toggle bokeh on and off periodically